linuxfandudeguy/theparrotcollection/README.md

 ###### lets party

-if you want to put these parrots in your website then put a image tag with the following URL format:
+If you want to put these parrots in your website, then put a image tag with the following URL format:

+## Usage
 **`https://parrotio.netlify.app/{parrot you want to put in your website}`**

-for high quality ones:
+For HD Parrots:

 **`https://parrotio.netlify.app/hd/{parrot you want to put in your website specifically in the hd folder}`**

-If you want to use flag parrots,then use:
+If you want to use flag parrots, then use:

+**`https://flagparrotio.netlify.app/hd/{file name of the parrot you want to use}`**